 Eventually I reached Grosse Scheidegg, which had a hotel and kiosk and I’d been looking forward to getting a cold drink, but at £5 for a coke, I passed on principle.
 The main route carries straight on down to Grindelwald, but I beared to the right, and took an undulating balcony path up to First.
 I was again the only person in the dorm room, and there were only 2 others staying.

-Berggasthaus First: CHF100 for a dorm room, 3 course set dinner, drink and breakfast.
-Wifi, english spoken, bedding provided, takes card.
+Berggasthaus First: CHF100 for a dorm room, 3 course set dinner, drink and breakfast, bedding provided.

 Day 8 – First – Lauterbrunnen